hegoimanzano/ICASCM2025/01_build_model.md

 ./packmol < Packing.inp
 ```

-When using this command, Packmol reads all the packing instructions, load the molecular coordinates from the `.pbd` files, and place each molecule inside the specified regions while ensuring that no overlaps occur according to the defined tolerance.
+When using this command, Packmol reads all the packing instructions, load the molecular coordinates from the `.xyz` files, and place N copies of each molecule inside the specified regions while ensuring that no overlaps occur according to the defined tolerance.
 During execution, Packmol prints progress information in the terminal (such as iteration steps and molecule placement).
-When it finishes, a new file — in this example `System.pdb` — will be created in the same directory.
-This file contains the complete packed configuration of your system.
+When it finishes, a new file (in this example `Packed_System.xyz`) will be created in the same directory.
 This file can be opened in VMD or another molecular visualization program to inspect the result before generating the corresponding LAMMPS data file.

 ```{Tip}
 **Packing the pore region directly in LAMMPS**.
 The approach shown here uses Packmol to fill the pore of a C–S–H model with water and ions by explicitly packing them in the pore space.
 However, LAMMPS offers an interesting alternative for automatization.
 Tt allows to merge multiple systems by reading several `.data` files in sequence.
 This can be useful for constructing hybrid systems such as a C–S–H matrix with an empty pore, and a separate box containing pre-packed water and ions to fill the empty C-S-H pore.
 In this way, by keeping a single structural framework (for example, the same C–S–H slab) and replacing only the pore box `.data` file, a set of simulations with different compositions — varying water content, ion concentration, or even alternative pore chemistries — can be easily created without rebuilding the solid phase each time.
 The process is straightforward and implies loading one of the structures using `read_data CSH.data` and adding the new atoms from the other data file without replacing the existing ones with `read_data Pore_box.data add append shift 0 0 0`. **`shift`** can be used to move the entire *pore_box* block into the desired region (for example, inside the pore).
 It is essential that both data files use the same `atom_style`, units, and consistent atom-type numbering.
 If the second data file defines overlapping atom types (same atom-type number), they should be renumbered to avoid conflicts.